 Browse More Rock Climbing Classics in Golder Dome

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Golder Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Golder Dome:

 Featured Route For Golder Dome

 Ten Years After 5.10+ 6b+ 21 VII+ 20 E3 5b Arizona

 This is a really fun route with three pitches of absorbing face climbing, topped off by a nice crack (particularly by Southern Arizona standards!) on the fourth pitch.
 The climbing is technical and hard to read; there is a lot of micro-route-finding and mini-traversing, and some mild spice.
 Pitch 2 in particular is a gem.
 Kerry's description and topo are both very ...[more]
-Browse More Classics in AZ
+Browse More Classics in Arizona